-Here’s why: For the 12,000 years cats and humans have lived together, cats brought with them their innate instincts to scratch.
-In fact, despite your kitty’s otherwise calm, cool, and collected demeanour, underneath that simmers her wildcat ancestry, in the form of many behaviors, including scratching.
+The basic reason is because for the 12,000 years cats and humans have lived together, cats brought with them their innate instincts to scratch.
+Despite your kitty’s otherwise calm, cool, and collected demeanour, underneath that simmers her wildcat ancestry, in the form of many behaviors, including scratching.

 Why Does My Cat Scratch the Floor?